Menu Close

 The key difference is that digital will give you much higher video quality and resolutions compared to analog.

 Note the DVI-D in the cable in the picture here.
-The “D” in DVI-D represents digital meaning that it can only be used to connect to a purely digital monitor.
+The “D” in DVI-D stands for Digital, so it can only be used to connect to a fully digital monitor.
 Now look at the DVI-I cable, you will notice there are 4 extra little pins on this one.
 The “I” in DVI-I stands for Integrated meaning that it integrates both digital to digital as well as analog to analog connections.

-Analog video signals are in the form of waves while digital video signals are in the form of 1s and 0s.
-However, before either video format is displayed on your video display, video images first go through a series of stages: The creation stage (video recording or animation), the storage stage (on tape, DVD, or hard drive), and the display stage (appearance on a TV or monitor).
+When comparing analog vs digital, think of it this way.
+Analog video signals are in the form of waves (like a radio wave).
+Digital video signals are in the form of 1’s and 0’s (it’s either on or it’s off).
+Before either type of video is displayed on your monitor, it goes through a series of stages.
+The creation stage (video recording or animation), then the storage stage (on tape, DVD, or hard drive), and finally the display stage (appearance on a TV or monitor).

-A video image may travel through all stages as either analog or digital, or it may be converted from one to the other and back again.
-Such analog/digital or digital/analog conversions reduce the integrity of a video signal and degrade video quality and should be avoided when possible, however most conversions are unavoidable without the latest “expensive” video components.
+A video image can travel through all stages as either analog or digital, or it may be converted from one to the other and back again.
+Such analog/digital or digital/analog conversions reduce the integrity of a video signal.
+However sometimes conversions are unavoidable without the use of video adapters.

-In summary, when possible always connect end-to-end via digital when possible.
-You will always get a far superior image quality to your monitors when you connect digital all the way.
+In summary, always connect end-to-end via digital when possible.
+You will get a far superior image quality to your monitors when you connect digital all the way.
 In other words, the connection from your video card all the way through to your monitors, should all be digital.

 Also see: M.2 SATA, mSATA, eSATA, SATA Express | How Fast is USB 3.0 | HDMI vs DVI | DVI-I vs DVI-D | What is DisplayPort | Monitor Connections